12.3 ISSUE PREVIEW

 Photos by Cole Martin | @coletaco

 Kennedi is a prairie child.
 Born in Saskatoon, Saskatchewan she grew up riding in the divots of open fields, similar to other prairie boarders like Craig and Mark McMorris, Layne Treeter, Kael Hill, and Jed Anderson.
-Kennedi received her first snowboard at the age of five.
+At the age of five, Kennedi received her first snowboard.
 It was a gift from her grandfather.
-From here she would snowboard only about once a year with her family, travelling nine hours to ride in Fairmont, BC, every February.
+With it, she would only snowboard about once a year with her family, travelling nine hours to ride in Fairmont, BC, every February.

-In grade five, Kennedi moved to Grand Prairie, Alberta, and things changed.
+In grade five, however, things changed when Kennedi moved to Grand Prairie, Alberta.
 Her shift in location put her only 15 minutes away from a local hill.
 With this new proximity, she quit hockey and signed up for Grand Prairie’s Nitehawk Snowboard Club.

 While with Nitehawk, Kennedi was being coached by a woman named Shantell, who Kennedi gives a lot of credit to.
 Thinking back, Kennedi said, “Shantell basically taught me how to hit a box, how to bend my knees, and helped me pick out baggy snow pants [laughs].
 She helped me get a job at a snowboard shop, too.
 The shop was called Dark Flavor.”
 Shantell was the first big influence in Kennedi’s snowboard career.
 She was the person many of us probably remember having.
 The person who helps you love snowboarding.

 Now that Kennedi was in, she was really in.
 “I’ve always been the person that no matter what I was doing, that’s what I was going to do,” she says.
 “When I was playing hockey, I was going to be a pro hockey player.
 Now that I was snowboarding, I was determined to be a pro snowboarder.”
-But no one accomplishes anything on their own.
+But, no one accomplishes anything on their own.
 Apart from Shantell, Kennedi’s family was a huge support.
 They would regularly drive seven hours from Grande Prairie to Calgary for contests and other events.
 Her family was just as committed to the sport as she was.
-Or, more accurately, they were committed to Kennedi doing what she loved.
+Or, to put it a different way, they were committed to Kennedi doing what she loved.

 This relationship started with Kennedi catching flights to Calgary for important contests on the weekends.
-Then those weekends turned into week-long visits.
-And, eventually, it led to her moving from Grande Prairie to Calgary, living with her auntie, doing all of grade 12 online, and riding with Riders on Board almost every day.
-In Calgary, Kennedi was part of a much bigger scene which pushed her riding.
+Those weekends then turned into week-long visits.
+And, eventually, it led to Kennedi moving to Calgary, living with her auntie, doing all of grade 12 online, and riding with Riders on Board almost every day.
+In Calgary, Kennedi was part of a much bigger scene, which pushed her riding.
 It’s one thing to be a good boarder in Grand Prairie, but it’s another to be good in Calgary.

-While in Calgary that year, Kennedi got connected with the SRD guys: a group of Alberta street boarders featuring Finn and JJ Westbury, and Tom O’Reilly, who were also in Riders on Board.
+While in Calgary, Kennedi got connected with the SRD guys: a group of Alberta street boarders featuring Finn and JJ Westbury, and Tom O’Reilly, who were also in Riders on Board.
 And, at the end of grade 12, knowing she had something great in Calgary, she decided to stay, shacking up in a rental place provided by Beth.

-Filming for The Uninvited video was a direct result of what Kennedi produced for Twist.
+Filming for The Uninvited video was a direct result of what she produced for Twist.
 “Basically,” Kennedi explains, “I sent my Twist part to Jess, and was like ‘hey, here is some of my stuff.
-I heard you guys were filming a movie and it would be cool if I could get a couple of clips in it.’”
-This was over Instagram DM.
-“And Jess hit me back and was like you should fly to Quebec.”
+I heard you guys were filming a movie and it would be cool if I could get a couple of clips in it’” – this was over Instagram DM – “And Jess hit me back and was like you should fly to Quebec.”
 So, Kennedi packed a bag and flew out that night.
 “It was crazy,” she said.
 “I literally didn’t know any of them.
 And I also came in on the Quebec trip at a funny time.
 The crew was already there for a couple days, so everyone was tired, and I was fresh and spazzing.
 I got like three clips on the first day.”
 Those three clips turned into an opening part for her in The Uninvited and won her Transworld’s Rookie of the Year award on December 14th, 2018.

 “Looking back, I didn’t even know what I was walking into.
 I was like, Jess is here, she is a legend, I’d be dumb if I don’t go.
 But now Jess and I are homies, and honestly, that was another turning-point person in my career.
 I owe a lot to her.”